-Dojo is back open beginning July 6th.
+Dojo is open.
 Join us forIn-Dojo or In-home Virtual Training Sessions.

 During the late 1930s, Funakoshi’s students built a rather large Dojo for their teacher.
 Over the front door, one of them mounted a wooden plaque that said “Shotokan.”